mpv-player/mpv/DOCS/man/input.rst

     Begin window dragging if supported by the current VO.
 This command should only be called while a mouse button is being pressed, otherwise it will be ignored.
 The exact effect of this command depends on the VO implementation of window dragging.
-For example, on Windows only the left mouse button can begin window dragging, while X11 and Wayland allow other mouse buttons.
+For example, on Windows and macOS only the left mouse button can begin window dragging, while X11 and Wayland allow other mouse buttons.

 ``context-menu``
     Show context menu on the video window.
 See `Context Menu`_ section for details.